 It’s getting warmer and we may be craving more smoothies.
 I love love love smoothies when it’s hot out as a meal because they are so refreshing.
 A lot of the time people throw in some milk (or water) and fruit and call it a day and they’re left feeling hungry an hour later.
-Well to me that smoothie is just a bowl of fruit blended up leaving me with a high sugar non filling snack.
-I eat all my smoothies as meal replacements.
-I really hate that word because it makes it sound like a quick fix but my smoothies are truly a meal.
-Without any more babbling, here are my essential tips and ingredients to make a smoothie filling.
+I do enjoy a simple smoothie like that occasionally but more so as a snack.
+If you’re looking to eat a smoothie as a meal, there are key ingredients you need to add.
+Bulking up your smoothies with other ingredients besides a liquid and fruit will keep you feeling full for hours.

-Another key factor is to make it large.
+Another important part of having a smoothie as a meal is to make it large.
 Honestly, the single serving blender is sometimes not enough.
 If I am making a smoothie for breakfast or lunch (basically a meal before my workout) then I’m fine but if I already got a sweat on for the day then I need a full blender and those smoothies come out to be about 3 cups.
 Yes I drink it all.
-For reference, my smoothies usually are about 350-500 calories (I’m currently eating in a deficit, eating about 1800 calories).
-You’ll have to adjust your smoothie size depending on what you need to fuel your own body!
+It honestly sounds like a lot but it is important to remember that this is a meal (unless it is a snack).
+Might seem like a lot of liquids but you’re eating your calories in drink form.
+Ultimately play around with the size of your smoothie so you can fuel your own body!

 Chia seeds/hemp seeds/flax seeds

-These types of seeds are a good source of healthy fat… aka they’ll keep you full.
+We have reached a healthy fat.
+These little guys are going to be what keeps you full longer.
 I rotate between chia and hemp.
 I add chia seeds to my oatmeal a lot of the time, so I picked up hemp seeds to add to my smoothies for a balance as I find I tend to have both of these meals in one day.
 They do also have a small small amount of protein which is an added bonus.
-I wouldn’t rely on it as your primary source of protein though, use it as a fat.
-If you’re worried about feeling the “crunch aspect” blend them up so they seamlessly blend into your smoothie!
+I wouldn’t rely on it as your primary source of protein though, so I add these in as my fat source.
+You can blend them up or toss them in at the end.
+I can’t tell the texture of them either way.

 I love peanut butter.
 A lot.
 My love for peanut butter got so bad at one point I restricted myself to half a serving twice a day.
 If I hadn’t done that I would be eating double servings every chance I got, which is just not balanced.